Temporary Works Design

 Design work that contractors are more frequently involved with is temporary works design.
-Temporary works are anything which is required to be built in order to construct the permanent works and includes items such as scaffolding, formwork and ground retention.
-I undertook a placement in the Temporary Works department as part of my training towards professional membership of the Institution of Civil Engineers.
-I gained experience in the production and checking of temporary work schemes requested by all sectors of Vinci Construction UK and Taylor Woodrow International, including geotechnical solutions, concrete, timber, formwork, propping, earth retaining structures and scaffolds.
+Temporary works are anything which is required to be built in order to construct the permanent works and includes items such as scaffolding, formwork and ground retention systems.
+I undertook a design placement as part of my training towards professional membership of the Institution of Civil Engineers.
+I gained experience in the production and checking of temporary work schemes including geotechnical solutions, concrete, timber, formwork, propping, earth retaining structures and scaffolds.
 I am familiar with the use of British Standards and Eurocodes as well as many industry guides and technical documents.

 Tottenham Court Road station redevelopment